fsprojects/fantomas/CONTRIBUTING.md

 - Is the trivia being printed in `CodePrinter.fs` when the trivia node is processed?

 Without any debugging, these questions can already point you in the right direction to solve the problem.
-You might be surprised how little code change was necessary to resolve the bug ;) see, for example, #1130, which solved a problem like this in only five lines.
+You might be surprised how little code change was necessary to resolve the bug ;) See, for example, #1130, which solved a problem like this in only five lines.

 ### Repeating newline bug